Skip to main content

 If in the course of the investigation of sexual harassment under Title IX the district decides to investigate allegations about the complainant or respondent that were not in the initial notice, notice of the additional allegations will be provided to all known parties.

-See the full policy language in the Board Policy Manual for details regarding:- Interim Action
+See the full policy language in the Board Policy Manual for details regarding:

 Decision-Maker's Findings and Resulting Remedies